2 Down the Wrong Path: Weight Stigma and Discrimination

 Implicit and explicit bias taps into two different information processing systems in the brain.

-Implicit bias uses the brains unconscious, fast and emotional thinking system.
+Implicit bias uses the brain’s unconscious, fast and emotional thinking system.
 Many everyday activities are guided by this system.
 For example once we learn how to drive a car we do not think much about the how.
 We just do it.
 The same goes for implicit biases.
 We tend not to be aware of them and just react subconsciously to something we experience.
 Implicit bias might even run counter to a person’s conscious, rational believes.

-On the opposite end there are explicit biases.
+On the opposite end are explicit biases.
 These are guided by the second thinking system of our brain which is slow, effortful and conscious.
 When we express out explicit biases we do it based on our beliefs and we are very aware of what we are saying and doing.

 Most of the time implicit and explicit bias are distinct but we should keep in mind that implicit bias can become explicit bias.
-This happens when we become aware of our implicit biases and make a rational desicion to act on it.
+This happens when we become aware of our implicit biases and make a rational decision to act on it.

 Social psychology has studied why people develop implicit biases and have come up with a construct.